 Does not have bug protection or a floor

-May need to be paired with a bivy sack for optimal weather protection
+May also need bivy sack for optimal weather protection

-Read Full Review: Hyperlite Mountain Gear Square Flat Tarp
+Read review: Hyperlite Mountain Gear Square Flat Tarp

 Nemo Hornet 2P

 While the BD Beta Light is an awesome value, it might not appeal to folks that want a floor, bug netting, and don't want to deal with wrangling trekking poles and guylines.
 Enter the Hornet.
 While not as light as it's fancy sibling, the Hornet Elite, it gets the job done for $130 less.
 Similar to the Elite, there are two doors and vestibules, which is great for some extra storage space and also so that you don't have to crawl over your companion to get out of the tent.
 It had great weather resistance and was stable in the wind.
 It also scored higher overall than it's direct competitors and was easier to set up.

 "Heavy" for an UL tent

 It is a tight squeeze for two people.
 It helps if neither of you is on the bigger side, or if you don't mind sharing some personal space.
 At $370, it still isn't cheap; however, it's nearly half the cost of most of the models in this review with bug nets.
 It is the "heaviest" model in this review, but let's be real — 2 lbs might be heavy when compared to this UL line-up, but it's still lighter than 99% of the other backpacking tents on the market.
 Compared to the Black Diamond Beta Light with the optional $170 bug netting accessory, it's a half pound lighter and about the same cost.

 Top Pick for Most Spacious